The No Fluff Design Method

 This is where we change from designing a generic board to designing a board with a specific game in mind.
 For this iteration, I will give a real-world example:a game I made called WordBurst.
 WordBurst is a word game for 2-20 players that is best played in large groups at parties.
 The action is frenzied and chaotic, almost explosive, hence the name of the game.
 So, let's customize our board so that we have a board for not just any game, but for an explosively fast and chaotic party game called WordBurst:

-This design is certainly adequate, but there is no end to using No Fluff to keep improving it.
-If I devoted more time to this design, I would experiment with these ideas:
+There is no end to using No Fluff to keep improving it.
+Given more time and artistic capabilities, I would experiment with these ideas:

 Let's recap the principles of No Fluff design as encountered in our board game example:

-I have found that when I create a design off the top of my head and a design that uses No Fluff, the No Fluff design looks much better.
-This is a hilarious irony considering that No Fluff explicitly shuns visuals in favor of functionality and simplicity.
-But function and form are more interconnected than you would think, as are simplicity and beauty, so No Fluff creates visually appealing results not despite, but because of its focus on usability and simplicity.
-For real world proof that simplicity and usability can look great, just look at Apple products or Google user interfaces.
+When I create a design off the top of my head and a design that uses No Fluff, I found that the No Fluff design looks much better.
+This is profoundly ironic considering that No Fluff explicitly shuns visuals in favor of functionality and simplicity.
+But function and form are more interconnected than one would think, as are simplicity and beauty, so No Fluff counterintuitively creates visually appealing results not despite, but because of its focus on usability and simplicity.
+For real-world proof that simplicity and usability can look great, just look at Apple products or Google Material user interfaces.

-Not only will you get rid of clutter, but clutter will never even make its way into a product that was designed using a rigorous No Fluff approach.
-By reducing clutter, No Fluff also has the interesting side effects of reducing costs and reducing confusion in the user experience.
+Not only will No Fluff get rid of clutter, but clutter will never even make its way into a product that was designed using a rigorous No Fluff approach.
+By reducing clutter, No Fluff also reduces costs and reduces confusion in the user experience.

 No Fluff will create a workable solution - though a Spartanic one - quickly and maximize the amount of time you can experiment, gather feedbak, and rethink designs.
 This is the same philosophy that drives Agile Development.

-A related benefit is that if a project's budget falls short or expenses are overrun, there will still be a workable product.
+A related benefit is that if a project's budget falls short or expenses are overrun, there will still be a workable product in the end.

-As a designer using No Fluff, you will need to question every decision you make, including some that you would never question otherwise.
-Especially when you start with a laughably minimalist Spartan Design.
+As a designer using No Fluff, you will need to question every decision you make, including some that you would never question otherwise - especially when starting with a laughably minimalist Spartan Design.
 Why should your button be rectangular?
 What size and shape makes a pushbutton easiest to push, and how far should the button go down when it is pushed?
 What is the most useful size, shape, and position for the doors and windows of a room?
 This way of thinking is a great exercise because it forces you to make decisions very deliberately, and to research your decisions from a usability perspective before moving forward with them.
-It forces you to think like a 4 year old, always asking the question 'why?' on behalf of the end user.
+It forces you to think like a 4-year-old, always asking the question 'why?' on behalf of the end user.
 This is great not just because it is educational for the designer, but also because it ensures designers will keep their designs fresh by questioning old assumptions and habits.

-No Fluff is not particular to any kind of product, so if you get creative you can use it to design anything, including the kitchen sink.
+No Fluff is not particular to any kind of product, so if you get creative you can use No Fluff to design anything, including the kitchen sink.
+Let that sink in.